datonic/hub/README.md

 # 📦 Datonic Hub

 The center of the Datonic community.

 We aim to improve the way the world produces, share, consume and collaborate on open datasets.
+We aim for a world that produces **open data** with **open source software** using **open protocols** running on **open infrastructure**.

 ## 📖 Documentation